LunaticSage218/CS-420-Assignment-1/README.md

-# Dragon Ball Mini Game
+# Bulma In Trouble!?
+Save Her Goku!

 A simple 2D Godot game where you fight against the Red Ribbon Army.